guest post by Burstein!

-Some stories just have to be told, like this one about the prankster/writer L.J.
-Williamson and the SF Examiner.
+Some stories just have to be told, like this one about a prankster/writer and the SF Examiner.
 It all starts with the payment system at the Examiner.
-As L.J. explains:
+The Prankster explains:

 You’re probably familiar with Examiner.com and other “pay per click” sites for writers.
 Even though the pay is dismal, I thought it might be useful in some way to be the “Los Angeles Family and Parenting” columnist for the site.